Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 If `state` is not specified then it is assumed to be `false` and the post will be unstickied.

 You cannot reorder sticky posts directly.
-You must unsticky them then re-sticky them.
+You must unsticky and re-sticky them.

 Returns ``{"json": {"errors": []}}`` on success.